picrin/TeamE/README.md

 TeamE
 =====

-This is our PS3 Team Project
+This is not our PS3 Team Project